emanuelsla/MathXIML/README.md

 ---
 **Full reference:**

-Slany (2024): A Mathematical Investigation of the Effect of Counterexamples in Explanatory Interactive Machine Learning.
+Slany (2024): A Mathematical Investigation of the Effects of Counterexamples in Explanatory Interactive Machine Learning.

 ---